site24x7/plugins/gpu_monitoring/README.md

 - Follow the steps in [this article](https://support.site24x7.com/portal/en/kb/articles/updating-python-path-in-a-plugin-script-for-linux-servers) to update the Python path in the gpu_monitoring.py script.

-- Execute the below command to check for valid json output.
+- Execute the below command in terminal to check for valid json output.

 		python gpu_monitoring.py